MicrosoftDocs/windows-iotcore-docs/windows-iotcore/connect-your-device/SetupWifi.md

 ## Custom Companion App & WPS Wi-Fi Onboarding Samples

-Currently, we offer a number of ways for developers to build a custom wifi onboarding solution for thier device.
+Currently, we offer a number of ways for developers to build a custom wifi onboarding solution for their device.

 > | Samples | Description | Benefits  |  Drawbacks  |
 > |-------------|----------|---------|---------|